-The Henry S. Elliot papers include business and personal correspondence, 1860-1909; land deeds; and receipts.
+The Henry S. Elliot papers include business and personal correspondence dating 1860-1909, land deeds, and receipts.
 There is a notebook of Sallie Cotten (Elliot), which contains letters written from boarding school and details the young girl's introduction to social life.
-The Fred C. Elliot papers consist mainly of his writings relating to the Everglades drainage and newspaper tributes which list his accomplishments.
+The Fred C. Elliot papers consist mainly of his writings relating to the Everglades drainage and newspaper tributes that list his accomplishments.
 Carrie Elliot's papers include several garden club publications; and letters, petitions, clippings and circulars related to the Live Oak Trail Society.
-Some of the Elliot family memorabilia includes a World War II bond poster and ration coupons; and gubernatorial programs for the inaugurations of Florida governors Caldwell (1945), Warren (1949), and LeRoy Collins (1957).
+Some of the Elliot family memorabilia includes a World War II bond poster and ration coupons; and gubernatorial programs for the inaugurations of Florida governors Caldwell (1945), Warren (1949), and Collins (1957).

 Additional Physical Form:

 Select images from this collection have been digitized and are available on the Florida Memory web site: https://www.floridamemory.com/discover/photographs/

 For more on the Trustees of the Internal Improvement Fund and the Everglades draining, see Record Group 593.
 Also see Collections M75-78, Cotten Family Papers, 1840-1925, and M82-41, the Fred Elliot Everglades Drainage Photographs, 1913-1925.
 For more of Alvan Harper's images, see Collections M87-30, the Alvan Harper Photograph Collection, 1884-1910, and M82-52, Tallahassee Photographs, 1884 -1939, among others.
 For more information on the letter to Memory, see Collection M97-11, Reminiscences about Aunt Memory.